 The base digits for the binary system are simple: 0 to represent a low state, and 1 to represent a high state.

 Instead of representing numbers as individual units (like the number 10 or 400), we use groups of 1s and 0s.
-For example, here is what it looks like when a computer counts to 10:
+For example, here is what it looks like when a computer counts from 0 to 10:

 You can manipulate bits left and right with bitwise operators to efficiently change the value of a number at the machine code level.